Click the icon above to listen to this audio poem.

 Wright has also written two volumes of criticism: Halflife (1988) and Quarter Notes (1995) and has translated the work of Dino Campana in Orphic Songs (Oberlin College Press, 1984) as well as Eugenio Montale's The Storm and Other Poems (1978), which was awarded the PEN Translation Prize.

 He taught at the University of Virginia in Charlottesville as the Souder Family Professor of English.
-His many honors include the 2013 Bollingen Prize, the American Academy of Arts and Letters Award of Merit Medal, and the Ruth Lilly Poetry Prize.
+His many honors include the 2013 Bollingen Prize, the American Academy of Arts and Letters Award of Merit Medal, a National Endowment for the Arts fellowship, and the Ruth Lilly Poetry Prize.
 In 1999 he was elected a Chancellor of the Academy of American Poets and served until 2002.
 In 2014, he was appointed United States Poet Laureate.

 Caribou (Farrar, Straus, & Giroux, 2014)